 These resources are used to specify the predefined sets of performance monitor fields.
 Up to 9 sets of fields can be defined.
-The displayTitlen resource is a string that defines a name for field set n, and the displayFieldsn resource is a
+The displayTitlen resource is a string that defines a name for field set n, and the displayFieldsn resource is a list of four-letter codes that specify the fields to be displayed.
+The codes are as follows:

 targ Target system

 fpid FPID of the process

 spid system PID of the process

 name program name

 prio program priority

 stcy starting cycle

 peri period

 cpum CPU bias

 itrc iteration count

 lcyt last cycle time

 tott total time

 avgt average cycle time

 sorc soft overrun count

 ovrc overrun count

 prcn percent of period used

 mnct minimum cycle time

 mncf minimum cycle frame

 mncc minimum cycle cycle

 mnft minimum frame time

 mnff minimum frame frame

 mxct maximum cycle time

 mxcf maximum cycle frame

-MXCC maximum cycle cycle
+mxcc maximum cycle cycle

 mxft maximum frame time

 mxff maximum frame frame

 intr inclusion/exclusion of interrupt time